-A few weeks ago I shared the embarrassing picture of our grill, which was not only dirty but also fairly rusted in places.
+A few weeks ago, I shared an embarrassing picture of our grill, which was dirty and fairly rusted in places.

 First, the good: